ResearchObject/ro-crate/docs/_blog/2026-04-27/fdo-conference.md

 Lukas Weil (DataPLANT) provided an [overview of the ARC (Annotated Research Context) Framework](https://fairdo.org/wp-content/uploads/2026/03/33-3135-weil.pdf).
 ARCs can be used to describe complex experiments, including samples, lab processes, and workflow executions, and can be represented as RO-Crates for publication.
 *See also: [DataPLANT use case]({{baseurl}}{% link pages/use_cases/dataplant.md %}), [ARC website](https://arc-rdm.org)*

-Theodor Strauch (IPK Gatersleben) shared how the [ARC framework is being applied in the FAIRagro project](https://fairdo.org/wp-content/uploads/2026/03/12-3111-strauch.pdf) to capture measurements of seeds, plants, and samples in agriculture studies.
+Theodor Strauch (IPK Gatersleben) shared how the [ARC framework is being applied in the INTEGRA project](https://fairdo.org/wp-content/uploads/2026/03/12-3111-strauch.pdf) to capture measurements of seeds, plants, and samples in agriculture studies.

-Wim Fremout (KIK-IRPA) presented [FDO outcomes from the the H-SEARCH project](https://fairdo.org/wp-content/uploads/2026/03/28-3130-fremout.pdf), a cultural heritage project with multiple strands, one of which focuses on digitising and archiving datasets using BagIt and RO-Crate.

-Esteban Gonzalez (Technical University of Madrid) shared how the [FAIR2Adapt project integrates RO-Crate and Nanopublications together](https://fairdo.org/wp-content/uploads/2026/03/28-3130-fremout.pdf) - RO-Crate for linked datasets and publications, and Nanopublications to describe claims made within or by those data and publications.
+Esteban Gonzalez (Technical University of Madrid) shared how the [FAIR2Adapt project integrates RO-Crate and Nanopublications together](https://fairdo.org/wp-content/uploads/2026/03/28-3130-fremout.pdf) - RO-Crate for linked datasets and publications, and Nanopublications to describe claims made within or by those data and publications. [[slides](https://doi.org/10.5281/zenodo.19723489)]

 Joy Owango (Africa PID Alliance) presented [DOCiD, an Africa-led PID ecosystem](https://fairdo.org/wp-content/uploads/2026/03/22-3124-owango.pdf) which can connect resources across different locations and institutions, with a focus on the [CARE principles for Indigenous Data Governance](https://doi.org/10.5334/dsj-2020-043) .